I made a "Love One Another" wall and then introduced it to them during a Family Night.

 Here's how the wall started, and how it began to take shape:

-We now have a pretty full wall, but I don't think we'll stop because we've hit Valentine's Day- I plan to keep on going!
-It's been great to see how the wall has not only motivated the girls to show love, but kept us aware of how we show love to each other.
+By Valentine's Day we had a pretty full wall, but we didn't stop because we hit Valentine's Day- we kept going!
+It was great to see how the wall not only motivated the girls to show love, but kept us aware of how we show love to each other.

 ReplyDelete